UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/untested.md

 permalink: /docs/untested/
 ---

+Use this guide if there isn't a guide on your game.
+It covers how to setup the game and how to setup the options.

 ## Launching multiple instances
 ### For most Steam games
 Right-click it on Steam -> Properties -> Local files -> Browse game files... to open the game directory.